 Occasionally, guided tours inside the Peace Palace are offered in Dutch and English.
 It is a 45-minute tour through the Great and Small Hall of Justice, the corridors and the Japanese Room.

-New dates are listed for 2017 holiday season. https://www.vredespaleis.nl/visit/guided-tours/?lang=en Tickets are priced at €9.50 for adults and kids under 10 years old are free.
+New dates (if any) are listed for here. https://www.vredespaleis.nl/visit/guided-tours/?lang=en Tickets are priced at €9.50 for adults and kids under 10 years old are free.
 I have yet to do this.
 I can only imagine the exquisite interior behind the grand façade of the Peace Palace.

 The Peace Palace is globally known as the temple of peace and justice.
 It is the icon and symbol of world peace.
 Take a short detour when you are in The Hague city center.
 It will be worth your while!